caporalCoder/code2image/README.md

   # Code to Image Platform

-  This is a code bundle for Code to Image Platform.
-The original project is available at https://www.figma.com/design/b5WW4VTiXbVxTz9lQykEo8/Code-to-Image-Platform.
+  Turn code snippets into shareable images with a simple, themed UI.

   ## Running the code

-  Run `npm i` to install the dependencies.
+  - Run `npm i` to install dependencies

-  Run `npm run dev` to start the development server.
+  - Run `npm run dev` to start the development server

+  ## Contributing

+  Contributions are welcome!
+See `CONTRIBUTING.md` for guidelines.

+  ## License

+  MIT © caporalCoder — see `LICENSE` for details.